My Go-To Method For Oven-Roasted Salmon

-If you’ve been here a while, you know how much we love salmon.
-It’s the protein we cook with the most and truly feels like a valued member of the Well Seasoned family.
-It’s about time we share an easy Roasted Salmon recipe to get you through busy weeknights or to enjoy on special occasions.
+If you’ve been here a while, you already know I adore salmon.
+It’s the ingredient I cook the most and truly feels like a valued member of the Well Seasoned family.
+It’s about time I share an easy roasted salmon recipe (in case you don’t feel like pan-searing salmon on a stove top) to get you through busy weeknights or to enjoy on special occasions.

 - Optional, fresh herbs: garnish with any fresh herbs you like, such as fresh parsley, basil, cilantro, oregano, thyme, or fresh dill!